Are Candles Bad for the Environment? 7 Crucial Facts

 Whether candles cause air pollution depends on several factors.

-In general, candles give off small amounts of smoke and carbon dioxide when burning.
+In general, all candles give off small amounts of smoke and carbon dioxide when burning.

-Research found that paraffin candles can release small amounts of toluene and benzene, but soy candles did not.
+For example, research found that paraffin candles released small amounts of the toxic chemicals toluene and benzene, but soy candles did not.

 5. Are Candles Toxic?

-As mentioned earlier, paraffin candles can emit benzene and toluene.
+As mentioned earlier, paraffin candles can emit benzene, toluene and other toxic chemicals, some of which are carcinogenic.

-Since candles are small, the number of toxic compounds released is usually minimal – even when it comes to scented candles
+However, since candles are small, the number of toxic compounds released is usually minimal – even when it comes to scented candles.

 Many candles are scented with essential oils, which are natural and renewable.